Can You Find The Defibrillator At Work? Half Of People Say No

 When it comes to legal liability if an AED is used improperly and someone is injured or killed, Kurz says in most states you're protected by law.

-In addition, AEDs have a built-in mechanism for analyzing heart rhythms and evaluating whether or not a shock is needed.
+In addition, AEDs have a built-in mechanism for analyzing heart rhythms and evaluating whether a shock is needed.

 But AEDs do need to be maintained in order to be effective.
 Batteries should be replaced every two to five years, depending on the model.
 And the sticky pads that adhere to a cardiac arrest victim's skin also come with expiration dates and need to be replaced about every two to three years.

-The Occupational Safety and Health Administration doesn't require workplaces to have AEDs, but it does encourage employers to have them on site.
+The Occupational Safety and Health Administration doesn't require workplaces to have AEDs, but it does encourage employers to have them on-site.

-The American Heart Association launches a public awareness campaign this week to emphasize the value of CPR/AED training for employees, says Kurz.
+The American Heart Association launched a public awareness campaign this week to emphasize the value of CPR/AED training for employees, says Kurz.

 "It's unfortunate that 1 in 3 businesses thinks to put an AED in place only after an incident occurs," he says.
 "We would like businesses to think proactively, like they do about their business, about their employees' health."